adonisjs/v6-docs/content/docs/digging_deeper/cache.md

 In `config/cache.ts`, you must specify a `connectionName`.
 This property should correspond to the database configuration key in the `config/database.ts` file.

+Additionally, when configuring the `database` driver, a [migration](https://github.com/adonisjs/cache/blob/1.x/stubs/migration.stub) will be published to your `database/migrations` directory, which you must run to create the necessary table for storing cache entries.

 ### Other drivers

 You can use other drivers such as `memory`, `dynamodb`, `kysely` and `orchid`.